glitchcowboy/terraform-aws-oidc-gitlab/README.md

-# AWS federation for GitLab Actions
+# AWS federation for GitLab Pipeline Runners

 Terraform module to configure GitLab as an IAM OIDC identity provider in AWS.
-This enables GitLab to access resources within an AWS account without requiring long-lived credentials to be stored as GitLab secrets.
+This enables GitLab runners to access resources within an AWS account without requiring long-lived credentials to be stored as GitLab secrets.

 ## 🔨 Getting started